tripledio/tripledio.github.io/_posts/2019-09-12-communication-as-a-skill.md

 **Keep it to yourselves**

 Let people realize a possible error themselves.
 Refrain from prematurely adding noise.
 You may be right, they may be right.
 Let it play out.
-It will often go faster, with less confusion and better insights for all at the end.
+It will often go faster, with less confusion and better understanding for everyone.
 We don’t need to have a consensus on every detail.
 Perhaps it is not even important in the big picture.
 So, keep it to yourself.
 This is hard by the way :-)

 >>“Often, we are just adding noise.
 Can we keep it to ourselves?” - Woody Zuill